scipion-em/docs/docs/user/tutorials/tomo/Emantomo_STA/emantomo-sta-workflow.rst

 The dataset
 -----------

-The dataset used for this tutorial is a subset of EMPIAR-10064_, concretely the TS named mixedCTEM_tomo4.mrc.
+The dataset used for this tutorial is a subset of EMPIAR-10064_, concretely the TS named mixedCTEM_tomo4.mrc (whose details can be found separately in EMD-3420_).
 The dataset also includes:

 * The estimated CTF, carried out with scipion-em-gctf_ and converted with Scipion into IMOD_ CTF format to import it using the corresponding protocol from the plugin scipion-em-imod_.